james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 $$

 This process is stationary and has an even simpler interpretation.
-In fact, it's exactly the classic [Orenstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process), a mean-reverting process which a particle's simultaneously driven and damped towards zero.
+In fact, neglecting the flipped direction of time, it's exactly the classic [Orenstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process), which describes a random walker in a quadratic potential.
 Interestingly, the stationary distribution of this process is a centered Gaussian with mean $$\frac{T}{2}$$, while from the forward walk we might expect it to have mean $$T$$.
-I was surprised by this and made some sense of it by noting that, if we started with the stationary distribution of $$x_T$$ and applied many backwards steps, it'd contract to a narrower distribution.
+I was surprised by this; I made some sense of it by noting that, if we started with the stationary distribution of $$x_T$$ and applied many backwards steps, it'd contract to a narrower distribution, but it still feels weird to me.

 ### Conclusions

 So, what are the prospects for our Tenet-inspired video game?
-We've figured out how to model a simple random walk from the point of view of an observer moving the other direction in time.
+We've figured out how to model a simple random walk from the point of view of an observer moving backwards in time.
-It's easy to imagine doing a similar thing for a walker with more complicated rules, like wandering around a map or interacting with objects around it.
+It's easy to imagine doing a similar thing for a walker with more complicated rules, like wandering around a map or interacting with objects.
-It's also not too far-fetched to imagine incorporating rules that depend on the player, like moving towards the player or attacking with some probability, though we then run into the difficulty that the player's future actions are unknown.
+It's also not too far-fetched to imagine rules that depend on the player, like a bias for moving towards the player or attacking with some probability, though we then run into the  difficulty that the player's future actions are unknown (a problem that's a cousin of our earlier paradoxes regarding free will).
 This blocks our Bayesian calculation and needs a clever trick or two to give a good game mechanic.
-If any game-design-minded folks see this and are interested, feel free to reach out!
+If you're game-design-minded and interested in thinking through this further, feel free to reach out!

 #### Note on the genesis of this post